esmero/archipelago-deployment-live/docs/upgradeFromD8ToD9.md

 tar -tvvf $HOME/archipelago-deployment-live-backup-20210109.tar.gz
 ```

 You will see a listing of files.
-If corrupt (do you have enough space? your ssh connection dropped) you will see
+If corrupt (do you have enough space? did your ssh connection drop?) you will see:

 ```
 tar: Unrecognized archive format